Here are some ways that anyone can learn horse behavior by developing their own horse sense and how their horse’s behavior can be caused by humans.

 - Level Four intensity happens when you really, really need a horse to “do the thing,” and he really, really doesn’t want to.
 However, this level of intensity also occurs when horses show off for each other, like during a big play session.
 To avoid going overboard, I have come up with strategies to help people develop a safe and sane Level Four that horses believe, and better still, that will not offend them.
 Horses sometimes want to see our Level Four because it makes them feel secure; ironically, this is especially true for horses that have had poor handling.

+The third way to know how a horse’s behavior is caused by human is learning how to become assertive.
 The mistake people most often make is that we can perpetuate a horse’s fear by reacting with aggression rather than assertiveness.
 I have specific exercises to help students learn the difference, because in our culture, the two are often confused.
 (In the horse world, assertive can be at a high intensity, but as soon as it’s over, it’s over … and everyone takes a nap!)

 Most people do not want to live aggressively with their horses, and so in the effort to avoid this complication, they undercut their “X” energy.
 In other words, a person may be saying “go” or “stop” and making the right noises or motions, yet underneath it all she doesn’t really want the horse to feel offended, or she is afraid to accidentally ruin the connection she feels she has with her horse.